FeCrAl (0Cr25Al5)

 Our Advantage:

 Currently, only our company in China adopts the dual electroslag smelting technical route of three-phase lined furnace + electroslag remelting.
+What advantages do I get from this technical route?
 This offers advantages such as high purity, good uniformity, and long material service life.
+What smelting process do other companies in the same industry use?
 Other companies in the same industry use medium-frequency furnace smelting, which our company phased out long ago.
+What are the drawbacks of medium-frequency furnace smelting compared to my company’s process?
 Their process uses a large amount of scrap steel, resulting in relatively lower costs but higher content of harmful impurities, high compositional segregation and non-uniformity, unstable and fluctuating material properties, susceptibility to local melting during use, and short service life cycles.

 Through years of technical experimentation, our company has overcome the technical challenge of producing this material in large coil weights.
+How much has the coil weight increased over time?
 The coil weight has increased from over 20 kg for many years to over 90 kg.
+What production equipment and technology have I matched to support this improvement?
 We have correspondingly matched integrated production equipment and technology for steel rolling, wire drawing, and heat treatment, which is unique within the domestic industry.